joshbolland/cleo-technical-test/README.md

 - There should be a way of reloading either products or change at a later point.

 - The machine should keep track of the products and change that it contains.

+How to launch the application:

+First install the appropriate gems with the command

+bundle

+then run the application with:

+ruby application.rb